-room used for living" in Part 4, it is to be considered a "secondary room (not used for living)," Rate all of these rooms together (i.e., a single Part 5 checklist for all secondary rooms in the unit).
+If any room in the unit did not meet the requirements for "other room used for living" in Part 4, it is to be considered a "secondary room (not used for living)."
+Rate all of these rooms together (i.e., a single Part 5 checklist for all secondary rooms in the unit).
 Inspection is required of the following two items since hazardous defects under these items could jeopardize the rest of the unit, even if present in rooms not used for living: 5.
-2 S ecurity, 5.
-3 Electrical Hazards.
-Also, be observant of any other potentially hazardous features in these rooms and record under 5.4
+2 S ecurity.
+5. 3 Electrical Hazards.
+Also, be observant of any other potentially hazardous features in these rooms and record under 5.4 5.1 None